 Drive Straight Through — Enjoy More Time in the Mountains

 We’ve noticed that many of our guests who arrive from Chicago prefer to drive straight through.
 Their reasoning?
 More time to enjoy the beauty and serenity of the Smoky Mountains — the true reason you’re taking this trip.

 After all, the sooner you get here, the sooner you can start your real vacation.
 As soon as you arrive, fall into your cabin, fully pre-stocked with all the groceries you’ll need for the duration of your stay, and hit the hot tub or crawl into bed for a luxurious sleep after a long day in the car.

 The next morning, you’ll wake up rested and ready to take in the greatness and splendor of the Smoky Mountains.
 Spend your time exploring the area by foot, by local trolley, or by car.
 Lounge at your cabin.
-Head to town for some shopping or the attractions.
+Head to town for some shopping or the attractions – take advantage of our Trip Cash book of Gatlinburg coupons – free tickets to some of the best local attractions, and worth over $700!
 Wherever you choose is within a few miles at most of all of our over 400 Gatlinburg cabin rentals and Pigeon Forge cabins.
 It’s your vacation to do with as you please.

 In 2017, it is estimated that more than 11 million visitors from around the country and the world came to the Eastern United States to visit the Smoky Mountains.
 As John Muir famously said, “The mountains are calling, and I must go.”

 Start planning your visit to the Great Smoky Mountains today, and Happy Trails!